bodinaren/bTypeScript/README.md

 ```

 #### Modules ####
-For smaller build build files you each Linq is build in modules.
-So instead of including everything by using `Linq` from `btypescript` or `btypescript/src/linq` you can import each module individually.
+Each Linq function is built in individual modules.
+So if you want smaller build sizes you can instead of including everything by using `Linq` from `btypescript` or `btypescript/src/linq` you can import each module individually like this:
 ```
 import {Linq} from 'btypescript/src/linq/linq';
 import 'btypescript/src/linq/add/filter';